Your Semester at a Glance

 Shortened Time On Campus

 The fall 2020 semester will start Aug.
 26. In-person instruction will end Nov.
-25, the day before Thanksgiving.
-Most Students will remain away from campus for the remainder of the semester, taking final exams online Dec.
-7-16.
+24, two days before Thanksgiving.
+Most Students will attend classes remotely for the remainder of the semester.
+View the Academic Calendar for Long Session 2020-2021 for additional information.

 Standard Academic Week